 Author: Project MinE ALS Sequencing Consortium*

+Affiliations:

 *Members and affiliations of the Project MinE ALS Sequencing Consortium are listed in Supplementary Information.

 Comment: If possible, we prefer to submit on behalf of a consortium.
-A set of contributing authors for indexing in public databases is provided under “Author Contributions”.
+A set of contributing authors for indexing in public databases is provided in a separate text file “Collaborators.docx” as instructed by Seth Eckman, Wiley.

-Submitting authors: Gijs H.P.
-Tazelaar#, Wouter van Rheenen#, Jan H. Veldink

-#these authors contributed equally

 Corresponding author: Jan H. Veldink, Department of Neurology and Neurosurgery, University Medical Centre Utrecht, Department of Neurology G03.228,P.O.
 Box 85500, 3508 GA Utrecht,The Netherlands, J.H.Veldink@umcutrecht.nl